A night photographing the Milky Way in one of the best places on earth for stargazing

 We photograph through sunset and stay on into the blue hour — that brief and magical window after the sun drops when the sky turns deep blue and the landscape glows with a quality of light that simply cannot be replicated.

 As we wait I will talk you through the camera settings, techniques and little known tricks I use to photograph the Broome night sky.
+And also give you some insight into my understanding of photographing the night sky.

 We spend approximately an hour photographing the Milky Way before returning to Broome at around 8.30pm.